lockmepl/lockme-wordpress/readme.txt

 1. Main settings page for connection with Lockme API

 == Changelog ==

+= 2.1 =

+* Move everything into own namespace to mitigate conflicts

 = 2.0 =
 * Require PHP 7.2 and Lockme SDK 2.0